Ishimbay: Administrative and municipal status

 Within the framework of administrative divisions, Ishimbay serves as the administrative center of Ishimbaysky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the town of republic significance of Ishimbay—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of republic significance of Ishimbay is incorporated within Ishimbaysky Municipal District as Ishimbay Urban Settlement.

+Geography

 Climate

 The climate of Ishimbay is continental with the average annual temperature being 3.31 C, ranging from −12.3 C in January to 20.3 C in July.